Cancer and work

 • If you have used all your paid personal leave or if you are a casual employee, your employer might grant you leave from work without pay.
 This is not an entitlement – it is up to your employer to allow it.

-• Annual leave and personal leave do not usually accumulate when you are on unpaid leave.
+• Annual and personal leave do not usually accumulate when you are on unpaid leave.

 Key points

-• Talk to your healthcare team about balancing work and cancer treatment.
-Doctors, nurses, social workers or counsellors can give you information about coping with treatment.
+• Talk to your health care team about balancing work and cancer treatment.
+Doctors, nurses, occupational therapists, counsellors or social workers can give you information about coping with treatment.

-• Talk to your employer about flexible working arrangements.
-You may be able to adjust your work location, hours or role.
+• Talk to your employer about flexible ways of working.
+You may be able to change where you work, your work hours or parts of your role.

-• Assess your work arrangements once you know how your treatment is affecting you.
+• Think about your work arrangements once you know how your treatment is affecting you.
 Discuss any changes with your employer.

 • Several types of leave options are available to help you balance work and treatment – check your entitlements with your manager or human resources department.